uga-libraries/aip-aptrust/README.md

 1. Unzips and untars the AIP, resulting in a bag, and validates the bag.

 2. Verifies the bag meets APTrust requirements.
+If they don't, this is included in the AIP transformation log.
+Additionally, separately logs are made for each AIP listing the file or directory names outside the character limit or impermissible characters.
    * The entire bag must be under 5 TB.
    * No file or directory name can be 0 characters or exceed 255 characters.
    * No file or directory name can start with a dash or include a newline, carriage return, tab, vertical tab, or ascii bell.